jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/update-orchestration-of-central-clouds-regionone-and-subclouds-using-the-cli.rst

 Configuration for Specific Subclouds
 ------------------------------------

-To determine how updates are applied to the nodes on each subcloud and on RegionOne, the update strategy refers to separate configuration settings.
+To determine how updates are applied to the nodes on each subcloud, the update strategy refers to separate configuration settings.
 The following settings are applied by default:

 .. _update-orchestration-of-central-clouds-regionone-and-subclouds-using-the-cli-ul-sgb-p34-gdb: